Living in Caledon

 Housing

-We are a “community of communities”.
-Each village and hamlet within Caledon has its own distinctive charm.
+Caledon prides itself on being a “community of communities; each village and hamlet within Caledon has its own distinctive charm.
 Our growing real estate market offers home buyers a wide range of options: from country estates and heritage properties, to comfortable single, semi-detached and town homes in new and existing subdivisions.

 Pet-Friendly Caledon